Healthy Granola in 5 Easy Steps

 Step 1: Preparation

 Start by preheating your oven to 180°C (350°F).
 Prepare a baking sheet by greasing it or lining it with parchment paper to prevent sticking.
-Gather all your ingredients ahead of time for a smooth process.
-Good preparation saves time and ensures better results.
+Gather all your ingredients in advance to streamline the process.
+Good preparation can help everything go smoothly.

 Step 2: Mixing Ingredients

 In a large bowl, combine oats, nuts, seeds, and any extras like spices or chocolate.
 In a separate bowl, mix your sweetener and oil until smooth.
 Pour the wet mixture over the dry ingredients and stir until everything is evenly coated.
-This step ensures every bite is flavorful and well-textured.
+This step helps ensure consistent texture and flavor in every batch.

 Step 3: Baking in the Oven

 Spread the granola mixture evenly on the baking sheet.
-Make sure it’s not too thick so it bakes evenly.
-Bake for 20–30 minutes, stirring every 10 minutes for even browning.
-Keep an eye on it—granola can quickly go from golden to burnt.
-Attention to detail here makes all the difference in the final texture.
+Keep the layer thin enough for even baking.
+Bake for 20–30 minutes, stirring every 10 minutes for balanced browning.
+Watch closely toward the end—granola can go from golden to overly toasted quickly.
+Care here makes a difference in the final result.

 Step 4: Cooling and Storage

-Once baked, remove the granola from the oven and let it cool completely.
-It will continue to harden as it cools.
-Store it in an airtight container to keep it fresh and crunchy.
-Proper storage helps your granola last longer and keeps it delicious.
+Once baked, remove from the oven and let it cool completely.
+It will continue to crisp up as it cools.
+Store in an airtight container in a cool, dry place.
+This helps maintain freshness and crunch for longer.

 Variations and Additions